 Larger, Systemic Solutions

 Perhaps the most direct way to understand the appropriateness of systemic solutions is to take a look at what Sally had in mind for her date with Tom.
-If Table 1 is to be believed, then Sally’s needs ranged from getting a cup of coffee to having an enjoyable experience and maybe even discovering that Tom was the man of her dreams.
+Sally’s needs ranged from getting a cup of coffee to having an enjoyable experience and maybe even discovering that Tom was the man of her dreams.
 Coffee she got; the rest she did not.
 What sort of solutions was she expecting?
 A café atmosphere, a known experience, a casual upscale environment and, if needed, a quick and graceful exit.
 In other words, she was expecting Starbucks.

 Starbucks has successfully created a system of solutions, the elements of which combine to provide Sally with a rich and engaging experience that begins to meet her Common Needs to feel comfortable and socialize.
 The store, the service, the music, the menu, and yes, the coffee are all tied together by a coherent idea: a clearly defined coffee culture that draws on the experience of Italian espresso bars to create something distinctly American.
 This common idea ties together potentially disparate elements, such as coffee, compact disks, and books.
 Starbucks has even coined new words: Witness a customer asking for a “short skinny double-shot latte.”
 It is this underlying theme that directs all the Starbucks products and services to work together in concert.
 We can call this Starbucks’ under- lying “system logic.”